neondatabase/website/content/docs/guides/partner-billing.md

 ### Retrieving metrics for all projects

 Instead of retrieving metrics for an individual project, you can get a full list of key consumption metrics for all the projects in your Neon integration in a single API request.
+You can specify a date range if you want to get metrics from multiple billing periods.

 <Admonition type="Warning" title="Preview API">
 This functionality is part of the preview API and is subject to change in the future.